Mimosa Macarons

 How to make Mimosa Ganache

-• Place white chocolate into tall glass or bowl.
+• Place white chocolate into a tall glass or bowl.ย

-• Add orange zest and orange juice.
-Emulsify with hand blender.
+• Add orange zest and orange juice.ย Emulsify with an immersion blender.ย

 How to make macaron shells

-• In the mixing bowl of stand mixer add room temperature egg whites and start whisking on low speed.
-Start adding sugar one tablespoon at the time.
-Add red food coloring.
+• In the mixing bowl of a stand mixer add room-temperature egg whites and start whisking on low speed.
+Start adding sugar one tablespoon at a time.ย ย Add red food coloring.
 Increase speed to medium-high and whip until stiff picks.
-This will take 10-15 minutes.
+This will take 10-15 minutes.ย

 • Top baking sheet pan with pipped macaron shells a few times.
-Let shells to rest on the countertop until no batter sticks to your finger when you touch.
+Let shells rest on the countertop until no batter sticks to your finger when you touch it.ย

 How to assemble Mimosa Macarons